What to Do About Jury Bias Against Motorcyclists

 - The bikes must have mirrors on the right and left sides, as well as turn signals

-- The motorcycle’s handles cannot sit 6” about the rider’s shoulders
+- The motorcycle’s handles cannot sit 6” above the rider’s shoulders

 - The bike’s exhaust system must comply with the “Anti-Tampering Act”